-The Board of Directors of Nilörngruppen AB is bound by the requirements for independence set forth in The Code.
+The Board of Directors of Nilörngruppen AB is bound by the re- quirements for independence set forth in The Code.
 The main features of the requirement for independence are that only one member of management may be a member of the Board of Directors and that at least two of the directors elected by the general meeting of shareholders who are independent relative to the Company and its management must also be independent relative to the Company's major shareholders.

 The Board of Directors shall consist of not less than three and a maximum of six directors.
-Since the 2021 Annual General Meeting the Board of Directors has had five members.
-At the 2021 Annual General Meeting Petter Stillström, Vilhelm Schottenius, Blenda Lagerkvist and Johan Larsson were re-elected.
-Henrik Lange was elected as new director.
-All directors with the exception of Petter Stillström are independent relative to the Company and its major owners.
-Petter Stillström is the CEO and a major owner of AB Traction.
+Since the 2022 Annual General Meeting the Board of Directors has had five members.
+At the 2022 Annual General Meeting Petter Stillström, Johan Larsson and Henrik Lange were re-elected.
+Ann-Christine Hvittfeldt and Magnus Johansson were elected as new directors.
+All directors with the exception of Petter Stillström and Henrik Lange are independent relative to the Company and its major owners.
+Petter Stillström is the CEO and a major owner of AB Traction and Henrik Lange is director in AB Traction.